uestc-huangyw/DAGCD/README.md

 # The code will be coming soon

-The official code for the paper "[Dynamic Attention-Guided Context Decoding for Mitigating Context Faithfulness Hallucinations in Large Language Models](https://arxiv.org/abs/2501.01059)".
+The official code for the paper 📃 "[Dynamic Attention-Guided Context Decoding for Mitigating Context Faithfulness Hallucinations in Large Language Models](https://arxiv.org/abs/2501.01059)".

 <img src="assets/figure.png">

-# Quick Start
+# 🎯Quick Start

 ## Clone this repo